 The next voice is one Mutable Instruments Rings in FM mode, feeding the audio input of a second Rings in modal mode, processed by the E520 (Spectral Time Machine program) and WMD MSCL compressor, with Plogue Chipcrusher, AudioThing Fog Convolver, and Valhalla Supermassive.

-The “sea lion calls” / “sonar pings” are the first Rings’ output through Clouds, with Sonic Charge Echobode and ValhallaPlate.
+The “sea lion calls” / “sonar pings” are the first Rings’ output through Beads, with Sonic Charge Echobode and ValhallaPlate.

 The “bubbling” is The Harvestman Kermit through Random*Source Serge VCFQ, FMd by The Harvestman Zorlon Cannon — mixed with Zorlon through Mutable Instruments Ripples, FMd by Kermit.
 Processed by Valhalla Delay and by Bitwig Delay 1 with Mishby in its feedback loop.